Game Preview: Bears at Monsters, 7 p.m.

 ROCK AND ROLLING ON THE ROAD:

-The Bears enter tonight's game in The Rock and Roll Capital of the World with a five-game win streak on the road.
-This mark is tied with the Providence Bruins for the longest active road winning streak in the AHL, and also tied for the longest winning streak by a visiting club this season in the AHL.
-In the string of consecutive victories, Hershey has allowed just seven goals, and the netminding duo of Garin Bjorklund and Clay Stevenson have posted a save percentage of .950.
-Hershey's power play has scored in four of the five victories, going 4-for-16 (25%).
-Hershey will look to keep the success going tonight in Cleveland as the Monsters are winless on home ice, going 0-2-2-1 through five games at Rocket Arena.
+The Bears enter tonight's game in The Rock and Roll Capital of the World with a six-game win streak on the road, a mark that represents the longest road winning streak of any club in the AHL.
+In the string of consecutive road victories, Hershey has allowed just nine goals, and the netminding duo of Garin Bjorklund and Clay Stevenson has posted a combined 1.49 goals-against average and save percentage of .949.
+Hershey's power play has scored in five of the six victories, going 6-for-19 (31.6%) over that stretch and pushing the club's overall road power play this season to second in the league and tops in the Eastern Conference at (36.4%).
+Hershey will look to keep the success going tonight in Cleveland as the Monsters are winless on home ice, going 0-3-2-1 through five games at Rocket Arena.

 BEARS BITES: